Stronger laws, awareness key to tackle city waste

 Rajuk's deputy town planner Abu Kawsar called for tougher enforcement, regulation of street vendors, and corporate social responsibility.

-Mostafizur Rahman of Waste Concern stressed accountability -- from households to policymakers.
+Mostafizur Rahman of Waste Concern stressed accountability from households, as well as from policymakers.

 Dr Jasim Uddin of Dhaka University suggested integrating waste education into curricula and exploring bio-based energy technologies.